 Can I wear the same mask in the lab as I wear outdoors?

-If you come off the street wearing a cloth mask, you need to take the cloth mask off and put a surgical/medical mask on for work in a lab setting – even if you haven’t worn masks in your lab space before.
+If you come off the street wearing a cloth face covering, you need to take the cloth face covering off and put a surgical/medical mask on for work in a lab setting – even if you haven’t worn masks in your lab space before.

 What if I have a medical condition that prevents me from wearing a mask?

 If you have a medical condition that prevents you from wearing a mask you must obtain a note from your primary care physician and contact ROHP or the BU Occupational Health Center via its COVID Support Line at 617-358-4990 prior to being cleared to enter a BU lab or facility.
 You will then be referred to the appropriate departments for further review of your situation.